Appliance storage is a great way to keep your valuable whitegoods in top condition while you’re moving, travelling, or renovating.

 Fridges generally don’t have a specific ‘lifespan’.
 If you’ve taken the correct steps to safely store your fridge, chances are it’ll still be running when you plug it back in even years later!

-National Storage offers secure, affordable storage units ideal for storing appliances like fridges.
-Whether you need to store your fridge for a month or a year, we can find the perfect solution for you.
-Contact our friendly team for more information or visit your local National Storage today.
+National Storage offers secure, affordable ideal for storing appliances like fridges.
+Whether you need to store your fridge for a month or a year, we can find the perfect solution for you and can offer packing supplies to assist.